-Part I: Explanation
+Part 1: Explanation

-- I. Tell participants that they may have already noticed that some expenses are higher priority than others.
+- Tell participants that they may have already noticed that some expenses are higher priority than others.
 Having a greater goal in mind helps us reduce the temptation to buy things that are lesser spending priorities.
-That's why it is a good idea to keep the household vision that you drew in a visible place so that you can be continuously reminded of it. - 2.
-We can divide household expenses into two categories: "NEEDS" and "WANTS".
-Show participants the pre-prepared flip chart below (the answers are provided in brackets in red and should not be written on the flip chart).
+That's why it is a good idea to keep the household vision that you drew in a visible place so that you can be continuously reminded of it. - We can divide household expenses into two categories: "NEEDS" and "WANTS".
+Show participants the pre-prepared flip chart below (Visual Aid 23 where the answers provided in brackets in red are not written on the flip chart).

-NEED WANT Expenses that are absolutely (necessary) Expenses that are (optional/not necessary) If not met, it bring problems for the family (will) If not met, bring any problem for the family (will not) Focus on rather than brand (product) Focus on brand)
+NEED WANT Expenses that are absolutely(necessary) Expenses that are (optional/not necessary) If not met, it bring problems for the family (will) If not met, bring any problem for the family (will not) Focus onrather than brand (product) Focus on brand)